 "Customers can prepare by assembling a storm kit and making arrangements to look out for their families, friends and neighbors," the utility said in a news release.

 The utility is revving up its emergency response plan, opening its Emergency Response Center and making preparations for restoring power if the storm damages lines, poles or other equipment.

-The utiity was strongly criticized after hurricanes last year, including the freak Halloween 2011 snow storm that left power lines down and electricity out for an extended period in Darien and elsewhere.
+The utiity was strongly criticized after hurricanes last year, including the freak Halloween 2011 snow storm that left power lines down and electricity out for an extended period all over Connecticut.

 "CL&P will continue to be in close contact with town, state, and emergency management officials over the next few days to make sure all of our efforts are coordinated for a community-wide response," the utility announced in a news release.

 The utility suggests that customers with critical medical needs that depend on electricity be prepared to switch to a backup source of energy or be prepared to move to a more electricity-secure spot if necessary.